Campaign to promote 'fit for purpose' treated timber

 On-going campaign

-British Standards for wood preservation – BS 8417 and the new WPA Code of Practice: Industrial Wood Preservation, require that the loading and penetration of preservative impregnated into the wood is tailored to the desired end use.
+British Standards for wood preservation (BS 8417 and the WPA Code of Practice: Industrial Wood Preservation), require timber treatment processes are tailored to the timber component’s end use.
+The criteria covers the loading and penetration of preservative impregnated into the wood.

-Applications for treated wood are therefore grouped into Use Classes, the three main being:
+Interior and exterior environments are very different.
+As such, applications for treated wood are grouped into Use Classes, the three main classes being: 2, for interior applications and 3(u) and 4 for external applications.

 Messaging to target markets

-For the fencing, garden and landscaping sector, the focus is on promoting the use of the term Use Class 4 for treated wood used in contact with or close to the ground, using the medium of the WPA’s Make Sure it’s 4 logo and communications package.
+For the fencing, garden and landscaping sector, the focus is on promoting the importance of treating wood to Use Class 4.
+Nowhere is the fitness for purpose of treated wood more important than for applications in contact with the ground, frequently wet and/or providing exterior structural support.

-For the broader timber supply chain, the focus also includes differentiating between interior and exterior applications for treated wood – using a bold, colour coded 'Use Class 2, 3 or 4?' message and simplified product descriptions.
+For the broader timber supply chain, the emphasis is on differentiating between interior and exterior applications for treated wood – asking the question 'Use Class 2, 3 or 4?'
+It's a mistake to use wood for an external application that has been treated for an indoor use - failure is inevitable.

-Please use and share any of the campaign assets below – to learn more and help raise awareness of the campaign.
+Please use and share any of the campaign assets below – to learn more and help raise awareness of timber treatment.

 This short educational training webinar explains the principles involved with the correct specification and use of preservative treated wood.